TheNebulo/Asciify/README.md

         Relative path to the input video.
     - final_path: String.
         Relative path to the output video.
 Doesn't need to exist.
-    - scaleFactor: Float.
+    - scale_factor: Float.
         Controls the video quality in the ASCII video.
         Default is 0.15.
-    - oneCharWidth: Int.
+    - one_char_width: Int.
         Width of one character in the ASCII representation.
-        Default is 7.
+        Default is 8.
-    - oneCharHeight: Int.
+    - one_char_height: Int.
         Height of one character in the ASCII representation.
-        Default is 9.
+        Default is 8.
     - color_brightness: Float.
         Specify brightness multiplier of colors in calculations.
         Default is 1.